vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Once the **create_device_certificate** command has completed, the generated X.509 device certificate will be named **new-device.cert.pfx**, and will be located within the **/certs** sub-directory.

-    > **Note**: This command overwrites any existing device certificate in the **/certs** sub-directory.
+    > **IMPORTANT**: This command overwrites any existing device certificate in the **/certs** sub-directory.
 If you want to create a certificate for multiple devices, ensure that you save a copy of the **new-device.cert.pfx** each time you run the command.

 1. To rename the device certificate that you just created, enter the following commands: